6 DevOps Concepts Every DevOps Engineer Should Know

 The container revolution started a secondary revolution: container orchestration.
 Now that we have apps squeezed inside these little boxes called containers, we can start to do cool things.

-So we can think of Kubernetes as a sort of artificial intelligence.
+Think of Kubernetes as a sort of artificial intelligence.
 We tell it how we want our containers to run.
-After that, Kubernetes continuously monitors everything and does its best to keep things running exactly how we wanted.
+After that, Kubernetes continuously monitors everything and does its best to keep things running exactly how we want.

 Conclusion